grnet/bg-mixnet/README.md

 ## Efficiency

-The Stadium mixnet's efficiency is significantly improved over both the original version and another version that uses non-interactive Toom-Cook multiplications and Keccak SHA-3 256 hash functions.
+The Stadium mixnet's efficiency is significantly improved over both the original version and another version that uses non-interactive Toom-Cook multiplications and Keccak SHA-3 256 hash functions (see the toom-cook-non-interactive-keccak branch).
 Because the Stadium mixnet parallelises computations with OpenMP directives, its efficiency scales with the power of the underlying computing infrastructure.
 The following table presents some experiment results.

 | Computing environment            | Mixnet                     | Total (sec) | Verify (sec) | Prove (sec) | Shuffle (sec) |
 |:--------------------------------:|:----------------------------------:| -----------:| ------------:| -----------:| -------------:|